-Tutorial to recover data from the unbootable Macintosh HD
+Tutorial to recover data from Macintosh HD that not mounted

 Though it's unbootable, you can still rescue your data by running iBoysoft Data Recovery for Mac in macOS Recovery Mode.
 This method is highly recommended because it is a lot easier and time-saving.

 Note: Before you follow the steps below, make sure your Mac has Internet connection.

 - 1. Restart your Mac and immediately hold down COMMAND+OPTION+R keys at startup.

-- 2. Choose a network for your Mac.
-You need to make your Mac connected to the Internet all the time.
+- 2. Choose a network for your Mac and keep your Mac being connected to the Internet all the time.

-- 3. Go to Utilities > Terminal from the menu bar.
+- 3. Select Utilities > Terminal from the menu bar.

 - 4. Run the following command: